Gaston III of Foix: Union of Béarn and Foix

 The connection of the Foix-Béarn territories along the Pyrenees.

-Freed from the threat of the Black Prince, Fébus turned to face a resurgent France under the assertive leadership of Charles V. Louis I of Anjou, Charles V's brother and lieutenant-general of Toulouse, maneuvered with the House of Armagnac to revive hostilities against the English.
+Freed from the threat of the Black Prince, Fébus turned to face a resurgent France under the leadership of Charles V. Louis I of Anjou, Charles V's brother and lieutenant-general of Toulouse, maneuvered with the House of Armagnac to revive hostilities against the English.
 Charles V eventually annulled the Treaty of Brétigny, arguing that a (largely perfunctory) clause had not been respected.
 (Note: The Treaty of Brétigny had stated that the two kings would have the signed treaties confirmed in Bruges, solemnly.)
 In January 1369, the Armagnacs and the Albrets lodged a formal complaint against the Black Prince in the Parlement of Paris, allowing Charles V to resume military operations in the South.
-A coalition of Louis of Anjou, the Armagnacs, and Albrets assembled to take back the lands of the South from the English.
-Despite Louis of Anjou's efforts to spare Fébus, Charles V persisted in his desire to regain control of Bigorre by relying on the Armagnacs, at the risk of rekindling tensions between the two enemies.
-In June 1373, the allied troops gathered at Montauban and obtained the capitulation of the garrisons of Tuzaguet and Mauvezin without difficulty.
-The castle of Lourdes, however, was held by the Compagnons de Lourdes, formidable warriors led by two bastard cousins of Fébus.
-Louis of Anjou had no option but to negotiate for the support of the Compagnons.
-He completed negotiations on 5 July 1373.
-With Bigorre back, theoretically, under French control, the coalition continued its mission in Agenais and Périgord.
-His mission accomplished, Louis of Anjou handed the lieutenancy-general of Languedoc over to John II, Count of Armagnac, on 30 August 1373.

 The statue of Fébus in front of the Château de Pau.